Changing Lives Around the World

 The first trip is primarily an introduction to the community, during which you’ll develop a community health project.
 During the second trip, occurring in your senior year, you’ll participate in clinical care at the same location.

 You’ll receive pre-trip safety sessions, in-country medical education specific to the site, and several sessions by our faculty on global- and community health-related issues.
+About a quarter of first-year students apply, and 80 percent of those are typically accepted.

 Electives in Global Health & Underserved Populations